UniversalDependencies/docs/_pcm-dep/obl-ad.md

 ~~~

-On the other hand, when the nominal element is an argument we use either [obj]() if it's a direct object, or [obl:comp]() when the argument is introduced by a preposition.
+On the other hand, when the nominal element is an argument we use [obj]() if it's a direct object, or [obl:comp]() if the argument is introduced by a preposition.